lycronaldo/sjtu-courses/2020fall/AcademicWriting.md

 **Revise the Paper**

 No one can write a perfect first draft.
 It’s impossible - revising is critical if we want to impress the reviewers (or professors) and get a high grade for our paper.
 From my perspective, we should start revising the content as soon as possible.
-Once your essay is drafted, make sure you’re handing in your best possible work by checking it over thoroughly and making any necessary edits.
 And the revising doesn't mean revise only spelling mistakes and grammatical errors, we need to revise individual paragraphs like when we wrote them for the first time.
+Once the essay is drafted, make sure you’re handing in the best possible work by checking it over thoroughly and making any necessary edits.

 Read the paper and make changes to fix it and make impeccable.
 We can do it in a number of ways.